hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 It's easy to get confused about the differences between these two kinds of prototypes.
 Be sure you understand the differences before moving on.
 In most cases, when we talk about a **prototype** without being more explicit, we mean an **object prototype**.
 We'll talk about the constructor's prototype, the function prototype, or the `prototype` property when talking about a constructor's prototype object.

 Note that *constructors don't inherit from the constructor's prototype object*.
-Instead, *the objects that the constructor creates inherit from it*
+Instead, *the objects that the constructor creates inherit from it*.

 As we've said before, every JavaScript function has a `prototype` property.
 However, JavaScript only uses it when you call that function as a constructor, that is, by using the `new` keyword.
 With this information, we can abandon our home-grown constructor-prototype pairing and use the one that JavaScript provides instead: